 HPV can be passed from one person to another during skin-to-skin contact.
 One way HPV is spread is through sex, including vaginal and anal intercourse and even oral sex.

 Up to 9 of every 10 vaginal cancers and pre-cancers (vaginal intraepithelial neoplasia – VAIN) are linked to infection with HPV.

 Vaccines have been developed to help prevent infection with some types of HPV.
 Right now, 2 different HPV vaccines have been approved for use in the United States by the Food and Drug Administration (FDA): Gardasil® and Cervarix®.
-These are discussed in more detail later in this document.
+These are discussed in more detail in HPV Vaccines.

 Having cervical cancer or pre-cancer (cervical intraepithelial neoplasia or cervical dysplasia) increases a woman’s risk of vaginal squamous cell cancer.
 This is most likely because cervical and vaginal cancers have similar risk factors, such as HPV infection and smoking.

 Some studies suggest that treating cervical cancer with radiation therapy may increase the risk of vaginal cancer, but this was not seen in other studies, and the issue remains unresolved.

 Smoking cigarettes more than doubles a woman’s risk of getting vaginal cancer.

 Drinking alcohol might affect the risk of vaginal cancer.
 A study of alcoholic women found more cases of vaginal cancer than expected.
 But this study was flawed because it didn’t look at other factors that can alter risk, such as smoking and HPV infection.
 A more recent study that did take these other risk factors into account found a decreased risk of vaginal cancer in women who do not drink alcohol at all.

 Infection with HIV (human immunodeficiency virus), the virus that causes AIDS, also increases the risk of vaginal cancer.